Don't be fooled HIGHLANDER is no walk in the park!

 Dogs are welcome but must always stay on a leash.
 See the Rules for more info.

-*Items marked with (MI) are MANDATORY ITEMS and items marked with an (RT-R) are available for rent or (RT-S) available for sale from our partner RightOnTrek
+*Items marked with (MI) are MANDATORY ITEMS and items marked with an (RT-R) are available for rent or (RT-S).

 BACKPACK